timvandam/sqt/doc/Lecture 5 - Design-by-contracts and Property-based Testing.md

 Assertions can act like **oracles**, which inform us whether a test has passed or failed.
 Examples of oracles are *value comparisons*, *version comparisons*, and *property checks*.
 Assertions are generally property checks.

-Value comparions are great when you know all possible outcomes for given inputs.
+Value comparisons are great when you know all possible outcomes for given inputs.
 Version comparisons are great when you don't know all possible outcomes, but do have an older/other version of code that you know works which you can then use as oracle.
 Property checks are checks on the output to check whether certain expected properties hold.